 The Scope of this Document

-This document describes the interfaces relevant to five of the seven BSC Service Systems.
+This document describes the interfaces relevant to six of the seven BSC Service Systems.
 The interfaces relating to the Funds Administration Agent service are described separately in the FAA Interface Definition and Design.
-The services within the scope of this document are: BSC
+The services within the scope of this document are: